mosparo/documentation/docs/5_integration/3_ignored_fields.md

 ### JavaScript initialisation

-When initialising the JavaScript functionality, the selector can be defined with which the fields are searched (see [Parameters of the mosparo class](custom/#parameters-of-the-mosparo-class)).
+When initializing the JavaScript functionality, you can define the selector with which the fields are searched (see [Parameters of the mosparo class](custom/#parameters-of-the-mosparo-class)).